sixhobbits/hugoblog/content/posts/2020-retrospective.md

 of helping developers or technical managers in some way.
 For example, we did [<u>https://codewithrepl.it</u>](https://codewithrepl.it) as a companion website for [<u>Repl.it</u>](https://repl.it/).
-We offer this content on a subscription basis
+We offer this content on a subscription basis.

 The title is clickbait: I’ve been working on Ritza for quite a bit longer than 6 months, but it only became ‘real’ in July this year as a